AngusP/9DegreesOfRowing/README.md

 initialising the stick and powering it.
 To minimise the size of the board, digital pins of the Arduino are used to provide VCC and GND to the stick, as opposed to soldering to the VCC and GND pins.

-The firmware uses four buttons to provide start/stop, increase sample rate, decrease sample rate, and new file (OpenLog comapatible) functionality.
+The firmware uses four buttons to provide start/stop, increase sample rate, decrease sample rate, and new file (OpenLog compatible) functionality.
 Again to save space each momentary switch uses a digital pin for ground, a digital pin as a VCC pullup (through a 10k resistor), and a pin as a digital input.
 Pin 13's LED is used to provide simple feedback.